spring-projects/spring-batch/CONTRIBUTING.md

 ## Submit JUnit test cases for all behavior changes

 Search the codebase to find related unit tests and add additional @Test methods within.
-It is also acceptable to submit test cases on a per JIRA issue basis.
+It is also acceptable to submit test cases on a per Github issue basis.

 ## Squash commits